PharmaLedger-IMI/helm-charts/charts/ethadapter/README.md

 - From 0.4.x to 0.5.x
   - SecurityContext (`podSecurityContext` and `securityContext` default to good practice values) enabled by default.
 Your Todo: Depending on your environment it is also recommended to set `podSecurityContext.seccompProfile`.
+  - Resource limits and requests (`resources`) set to appropriate default values.

 - From 0.3.x to 0.4.x
   - New SmartContract Abi set as default value ready for epi application v1.1.x or higher.